httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 one or more `Repr-Digest`s.

-The Accept-Encoding header field ({{Section 12.5.3 of HTTP}}) provides the means to indicate preferences for content coding.
+The Accept-Encoding header field ({{Section 12.5.3 of HTTP}}) provides the means to indicate preferences for content codings.
 It is possible for an endpoint to indicate a preference for no encoding, for example by sending the "identity" token.
 However, codings often provide data compression that is advantageous.
 Disabling content coding in order to simplify integrity checking is possibly an